MaryAnne Meyer, LPC

 Colorado Springs CO

 I have a laid back, casual style, with an emphasis on the therapeutic relationship as a catalyst for growth.
 I find it vitally important we grow our therapeutic connection, especially prior to working with psychedelic medicines such as Ketamine.
 I model and encourage clients to access their "gentle eye of curiosity" as they begin the therapeutic process.
 I also fully believe in the healing power of laughter!
 I bring and explore humor in sessions, and examine how our use of language influences our mind, body and spirit.
-We will consider how inconsistencies in our beliefs and behaviors impact our functioning, and work to discover the root causes of those of those things.
+We will consider how inconsistencies in our beliefs and behaviors impact our functioning, and work together to heal our most inner wounds.